CPScript/Termux-Hotspot/readme.md

 ### Security Considerations
 Creating a hotspot exposes your device to potential security risks, especially if it's connected to the internet.
 Ensure you have strong security measures in place, such as using `WPA2` for encryption and regularly updating your hotspot's software.

-> NOTE: i made this so i can try to make a software to create a hotspot without the user acctualy having to pay for one (probably wont tho :'( )